 For example, is the photo above more appealing…

-Or is this one more appealing?
+20. Or is this one more appealing?
 Concealing appliances is a tricky business.
 Most cooking appliances are designed to be exposed, so special technology is required to safely enclose them.
 This YesterTec Kitchen features a ‘breakfront’ range on the right.
-It has patented, U.L.
-Listed safety features that allow the appliances to operate only when the pocket doors are open.
+It has U.L.
+Listed technology that allow the appliances to operate only when the pocket doors are open.
 When the doors are closed (as in the above example) the appliances cannot be used.

 The extra deep island features longer and deeper full-extension drawers for more storage and counter space.